ekupershlak/magic-league/README.md

 ## Template League Spreadsheet

-The locations to read past pairings and post new pairings are hard-coded in `sheet_manager.py`.
+The cells from which to read past pairings and to which to post new pairings are hard-coded in `sheet_manager.py`.
 You can use [this template sheet][1] to track your own league, or adapt `sheet_manager` to use ranges appropriate to an existing sheet.

 [1]: https://docs.google.com/spreadsheets/d/1wDgi1rTJ3bq7-i91jEPzho4gVGx2SAaKOSALNtz41CA/edit?usp=sharing